CAProjects/reddit_comments_download/README.md

 # reddit_comments_download
-Python code to download all public available archives of reddit comments
+Python code to download all public available archives of reddit comments from https://files.pushshift.io/reddit/comments/

 The Python code will do the following
 - Loop though a json list i created myself